klimesf/diploma-thesis/README.md

 [![Build Status](https://travis-ci.org/klimesf/diploma-thesis.svg?branch=master)](https://travis-ci.org/klimesf/diploma-thesis)

-Implementation of the framework for aspect-driven & context-aware services in Java, Golang and JavaScript.
+Implementation of the framework for aspect-driven & context-aware services in Java, Python and JavaScript.

 See framework in action in the [example e-commerce application](https://github.com/klimesf/diploma-thesis/tree/master/example).